wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 If you make updates to the directory structure, like moving `__init__.py` to another location, you may break the Github action from working.
 It expects `__init__.py` to be under `application/app`.
-If you want it elsewhere, you'll need to modify the ansible templates yourself.
+If you want it elsewhere, you'll need to modify the Ansible templates yourself.
 Other than that, there shouldn't be any restrictions on what you can change or add to your flask server (templates, static files, etc.).

-You can add additional Python packages to the top-level `requirements.txt` and they will be installed automatically as part of the ansible provisioning.
+You can add additional Python packages to the top-level `requirements.txt` and they will be installed automatically as part of the Ansible provisioning.

 To learn more about how this repository is setup, see [this section](https://barnett.science/linux/aws/ansible/2020/05/28/ansible-flask.html#flask-project-setup).